 March 2015 After an absence of up to 700 years, wild boar Sus scrofa have re-established in a number of locations Britain, in particular the Weald (Kent/Sussex) and the Forest of Dean (Gloucestershire).
 These re-establishments are likely to result from the accidental escapes of farmed wild boar, … [Read more...] about Position statement: Re-establishment of Wild Boar in Britain

+A more up-to-date statement on badgers and bovine tuberculosis is now available and can be found here.
 December 2010 The Mammal Society works to protect British mammals, halt the decline of threatened species, and advises on all issues affecting British mammals.
-We therefore welcome the opportunity to respond specifically to this consultation and to contribute to the process of controlling bovine … [Read more...] about Response to the Public Consultation: Controlling the Spread of BTb in High Incidence Areas in England: Badger Culling
+We therefore welcome the … [Read more...] about Response to the Public Consultation: Controlling the Spread of BTb in High Incidence Areas in England: Badger Culling

 2007 The Mammal Society regrets the introduction of hedgehogs to the Uists, their release on several other British islands, and their sale around the world as part of the pet trade.
 These actions are extremely irresponsible.
 Introduced species are a major cause of species loss worldwide.
 Predation … [Read more...] about Hedgehogs on the Uists